TabbyML/tabby/README.md

 * You want to train custom architectures not covered by this project.
 * You see no value in the key features listed at the top of this document.

+### What hardware is supported?

+The supported hardware mostly depends on the external libraries used for acceleration.

+**CPU**

+Intel MKL officially supports Intel CPUs only (see [Key Specifications](https://software.intel.com/en-us/mkl)).

+When running CTranslate2 on other CPU vendors, we expect the code to run but at lower speed.
+Optimized execution on AMD and ARM is a future work (contributions are welcome!).

+**GPU**

+CTranslate2 currently requires a NVIDIA GPU with a compute capability greater than 3.0 (Kepler).
+The driver requirements depend on the CUDA version, see the [CUDA Compatibility guide](https://docs.nvidia.com/deploy/cuda-compatibility/index.html) for more information.

 ### What are the known limitations?

 The current approach only exports the weights from existing models and redefines the computation graph via the code.
 This implies a strong assumption of the graph architecture executed by the original framework.